 Read our response to the Government's Technical Notice to find out more about what will happen if there is no deal.

 Working in the EU

-The UK Government’s arrangements will have no effect on solicitors qualified in England and Wales practising in the EU.
+In the event of a no deal scenario at the end of 2020 the UK Government's arrangements will have no effect on solicitors qualified in England and Wales practising in the EU.
 The practice rights of these solicitors will be determined by the regulatory framework for lawyers from outside the EU in the particular jurisdiction that they practice.